SunoBB/SunoBB/README.md

 <!-- move title to center an format it header 2 -->
 <h2 align="center">Hi there, I'm Suno 👋</h2>

-### Hi there!
+### Wish you have a good day!

-I am coder, I am a student, I am a human.
+> I am coder, I am a student, I am a human.
 I am Suno.
 Nice to meet you!

 ### About me: